Thomas Alexander Johnson: Australian Commonwealth Bill

-In 1900, Johnson and his wife Kate traveled to the United Kingdom promoting Queensland and it's produce, returning over 18 months later in 1901.
+In 1900, Johnson and his wife Kate traveled to the United Kingdom promoting Queensland and its produce, returning over 18 months later in 1901.
 While there, Johnson arranged to attend the reading of the Commonwealth of Australia Constitution Act at Parliament in Westminster, of which he gave the following account:

 "We arrived in London on 11th May, the voyage having taken 44 days from Sydney to London — one day in advance of contract time.
 On the day after our arrival I saw by the London papers that the Australian Commonwealth Bill was to be introduced in the House of Commons on the following Monday.
 As you can imagine, being a Queenslander, I felt very anxious to hear the great speeches in connection with the introduction of this Bill, being also aware that this must be a great historical event in connection with the future of Australia.
 Sir Horace Tozer very kindly obtained for me a card of admittance to the House of Commons, although a large number of people had to be refused for want of room, as very great interest was taken in London and throughout England on the introduction of the Bill.
 I got a good seat, and had the pleasure and honor of hearing the Right Hon.
 Joseph Chamberlain, Secretary of State for the Colonies, deliver his speech in introducing the Bill."

 "There was great enthusiasm in the House during the delivery of this speech, and the plaudits from both sides of the House were very frequent.
 Mr. Chamberlain has a fine, gentlemanly, prepossessing appearance, and is an attractive speaker.
-I was very pleased to find, when the leader of the Opposition (Sir Henry Bannerman) got up to reply, his remarks were of a very friendly character toward the Australian colonies - in fact the whole of the introduction of this Bill and the friendly expressions used toward the Australian colonies from both sides of the House made me feel proud to be an Australian."
+I was very pleased to find, when the leader of the Opposition (Sir Henry Campbell-Bannerman) got up to reply, his remarks were of a very friendly character toward the Australian colonies - in fact the whole of the introduction of this Bill and the friendly expressions used toward the Australian colonies from both sides of the House made me feel proud to be an Australian."

 In May 1904, he was appointed by the Governor of Queensland to the Queensland Legislative Council, the former upper house of the Queensland Parliament.
 Appointments to the Legislative Council were made for life, and Johnson remained a member until his death ten years later.
 During a period of his time as a member of the upper house, Johnson's former fellow councilor from Warwick, Sir Arthur Morgan, was Premier of Queensland.

 Johnson had an enduring interest in railways throughout his career, both as a businessman and politician, supporting the construction of a railway from Warwick to Maryvale, known as the Via Recta, the first section of which opened in 1911 but was never completed.